philipp-kraft/weissenstein/README.md

 ./fpga.py --binary path/to/test.elf --match "PASS"
 ```

+Each `fpga.py` invocation books the board with a 1h lease and releases it automatically, even on failure.

 Run the full parameter sweep (skips points already scored in the results
 CSV, reusing a saved bitstream when present instead of re-synthesizing):